 Please note: this story was originally published on 4th May 2017.
 To see the original post (with comments), please click HERE.

-N.B. this story is a ‘retelling’ of a story, Caravan of Nightmares, the contemporary account of which appears in To Cut a Short Story: 111 Little Stories.
+N.B.
+This story is a ‘retelling’ of Caravan of Nightmares, the contemporary account of which appears in the book and audiobook, To Cut a Short Story: 111 Little Stories.
 That version has a slightly different ending and runs to 4000 words.
-The full story does not appear on this blog, it is only available in the book (paperback/Kindle/eBook/audio-book).
+The full story does not appear on this blog, it is only available in the book (paperback/Kindle/eBook/audiobook).